slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 You can then click on the "Deploy..." button to deploy the web server and ensure that it works as expected.
-When visiting the URL for the
-machine: http://host_ip/, you should see something like the following screenshot.
+When visiting the URL for the machine "http://host_ip/", you should see something like the following screenshot.

 .. image:: images/screenshots/nginx-welcome.png